cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

 - The ``cdap-data-pipeline`` system artifact, since we want to perform the pipeline in batch
 - Table source, to read data from the CDAP HBase table
 - Database sink, to write the data from the CDAP HBase table to a database table
-- A jar file containing the JDBC driver for your database.
-Along with this, you also need a JSON file that describes the JDBC driver as an external plugin.
+- A JAR file containing the JDBC driver for your database.
+With this, you will need a JSON file that describes the JDBC driver as an external plugin.
 See ``mysql-connector-java-5.1.35.json`` and ``postgresql-9.4.json`` as examples.